 You are here

-5 Reasons You Should Attend the National Book Festival
+5 Reasons You Should Attend the National Book Festival in Washington, DC

 Every year, the Library of Congress hosts the National Book Festival, a free celebration of all things books, from authors to readings to hardcovers.
 Join fellow lovers of the written word this Labor Day weekend on Sept.
 1 at the Walter E. Washington Convention Center and you'll find the following activities that are sure to make your literary heart sing.
 Remember to share your experiences on social media using #NatBookFest!